WorkingClassKid/PzPy_Discord/README.md

 - [Skills Recovery Journal mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2503622437) support
 - Option to hide / display the timestamp
 - Option to show the in-game chat with discord embed or not
+- Compatible with server connected to Steam (not compatible with GOG (and will never be...))

 ## TO DO
 - Prevent people who reading Skills Recovery Journal to flood the discord channel with their skills upgrades (top priority)